naobservatory/p2ra/model.md

 }
 ```

-The input to the model is data on read counts and viral prevalence.
 In particular, we must provide:

-- The number metagenomic samples, $J$
+- The number metagenomic samples, `J`
-- The number of reads assigned to our focal viral clade in each sample, $y_j$ with $j = 1, \ldots, J$.
+- The number of reads assigned to our focal virus in each sample, $y_j$ with $j = 1, \ldots, J$.
 - The total number of reads in each sample, $n_j$.
-- The expected log-prevalence of the viral clade in the population contributing to each sample, $\mu_j$.
+- The estimated public health predictor (prevalence or incidence) of the virus in the population contributing to each sample, $\mu_j$.
-- An estimate of the uncertainty in the log-prevalence, represented as a standard deviation $\sigma$, assumed to be the same across samples.
-(It is easy to relax this assumption to let $\sigma$ be a vector with a value for each sample.)
+- The number of sampling locations in the study, `L`
+- The location of each sample `ll`.
+These are provided as integer indexes ranging from 1 to `L`.

 ### Transformed data